Domaine Jean-Michel Gaunoux & Fils, Meursault

 Production is just about evenly split between Pinot and Chardonnay, and Jean-Michel is equal to either variety.
 The distinguishing characteristic of his wines is—and I hope you appreciate this term—their regal nature.
 These are self-assured wines, without need of flash or pizzazz (you won’t find big extractions, high toast oak, or the like here).
 They know themselves and are solidly built, pure, long, very mineral, and age-worthy.

-He manipulates very little in the cellar, and limits the use of new oak to about 30% for the premier cru red in good years (20-25% for 1er cru whites and 15-20% for Villages wines).
+He manipulates very little in the cellar, and limits the use of new oak to about 30% for the premier cru red in good years (15-20% for the whites).
 He racks the wine out of barrel and into vats shortly after the following vintage so that his barrels never go empty and dry out.
 He quit lees stirring in 2004, fearing that it encouraged premature oxidation, and subsequently found that this permitted him to cut his SO2 additions in half.

 In good years, Jean-Michel takes the rare step of putting aside a certain amount of a given year’s wine to age in bottle in his cellar for later release.
 This allows him to offer beautifully stored bottles of his wine to clients.
 And the thing is, he does so at near the same prices as the current release.